msd96drexel/idm231-msd96/README.md

 ### How to Use
 You can view my website at `https://mariasdominguez.com/idm231/`

+You can run this project locally by following the instructions on <a href="https://github.com/msdominguez/portfolio">`https://github.com/msdominguez/portfolio`</a>

 ### Additional Materials
 * Flow chart
 * Style Tile